Why software is key to 5G

 - Site selection and detailed design (what elements will be placed where, operating at what frequency, over what physical sectors, interconnected via what topology).

 - Site development (permitting, construction, provisioning, testing and validation, indicating on-air).

 - Physical site maintenance (contracts, notification lists, access controls, inspections, hazard management).

 The systems that support these functions need to adapt.
 Planning and implementing cell site rollouts has historically been a complex affair for carriers.
 Having the right software strategy that makes each of the areas of cell site management go smoothly is critical.
 This will emphasize the need for intelligent automation, RPA, distributed ledgers, AI or machine learning as appropriate to not only speed up operations but also provide a better experience for all the “actors” in the lifecycle.

 The 5G revolution promises life-changing experiences for all of us.
 In some ways, the future has already arrived.
 All one needs to do is look around the house to see the impact.
 From your TV to your phone, to your printer and Alexa, and the camera on your doorbell, all these consumer electronics are connected.
 Expand that to include autonomous cars, smart-meters and manufacturing sensors, and you start to get the picture.
 We live in an increasingly connected world more dependent each day on reliable internet service and bandwidth.

 While it’s easy to see the importance of the hardware components of 5G, the underlying invisible foundation on which these experiences are built is software.
 It’s imperative for all actors in the connectivity supply chain—equipment vendors, carriers and service providers—to place an emphasis on software development and intelligent automation.
 Without them, it may say 5G, but in the real world, the promises of 5G will not be realized.

-Learn more about our work in telecom and media.Tags: 5G, Edge, Software, Telecom
+Learn more about our work in telecom.Tags: 5G, Edge, Software, Telecom